Magnesium for Brain Health: The Mineral for Mindful Minds

 This is because it regulates neurotransmitters which send signals throughout the nervous system and brain.

-Understanding these benefits paves the way for comprehending deeper connections such as how a lack of this essential mineral could potentially lead to neurological disorders.
+Understanding these benefits paves the way for comprehending deeper such as how a lack of this essential mineral could potentially lead to neurological disorders.

 The Connection Between Magnesium Deficiency and Neurological Disorders